NydusBorn/PolyMonopoly/Readme.md

    This is used only for telling the web clients where to connect to.
-   Port 8000 is the default backend port, if you want to change it, change host port in ports of asp-backend service in compose.yaml
+   Port 8000 is the default backend port, if you want to change it, change host port in ports of caddy-proxy service in compose.yaml, look for one that targets 8000

-   Web client port can be changed in a similar manner, you need to change host port in ports of web-client service in compose.yaml
+   Web client port can be changed similarly.
+   You need to change host port in ports of caddy-proxy service in compose.yaml, look for one that targets 3000

 4. Start the docker containers:
     ```Bash
     docker compose --profile $$ up -d
     ```
    Where $$ is any of backend, frontend, full
-5. Open your firewall ports (required if this is a public instance):
+5. Open host firewall ports (required if this is a public instance):
     - Web client: 3000 by default
     - Backend: 8000 by default
 #### Locally